The Website The Birds Maps Virtual Tour Email us

 - EssaysEric Dinerstein Bill Young

-Early Spring Date: April 15 Late Spring Date: May 31 Most Frequently Seen: May 7-16
+Early Spring Date: April 15 Late Spring Date: May 31 Best Dates to See in Spring: May 3-19

-Common Yellowthroats nest in Northern Virginia, but not at Monticello Park.
-They prefer habitats in marshes and near rivers, but a good number hang around at Monticello each spring.
+Spring: Common Yellowthroats nest in Northern Virginia, but not at Monticello Park.
+They prefer habitats in marshes and near rivers, but a good number visit Monticello each spring.
 The best time to see them is during the second week in May.